About me

 I grew up in Lindon like the six generations of my family before me.
 I went to Lindon Elementary, Oak Canyon Junior High, and Pleasant Grove High School.

-I lived on the same street as my extended family.
-I was only a walk away from my great-grandparents, grandparents, aunts/uncles, and a gaggle of cousins.
+I grew up on the same street as my extended family.
+I was only a short walk away from my great-grandparents, grandparents, aunts/uncles, and a gaggle of cousins.

 My family and the wonderful people of Lindon have shaped me.